keshavdewan/8-Weeks-SQL-Challenge/Case Study 5 - Data Mart/Data Mart.md

 ### 3. How many total transactions were there for each year in the dataset?
 _Approach Taken_
--	Use `SUM` to calculate the toal transactions and `GROUP BY` for grouping them with the years
+-	Use `SUM` to calculate the total transactions and `GROUP BY` for grouping them with the years

 ````sql
 SELECT calendar_year,